 - Unsecured materials: Every piece of scaffolding must have secure floorboards and railings.
 Site owners and contractors must also conduct periodic safety checks of decks, stairways, and other premises structures.

 You must meet three specific conditions to qualify to file a personal injury lawsuit under New York’s Scaffolding Law.
 First, the injury must have occurred while you were working on a construction site.
 Secondly, your fall must fit into the guidelines of the law.
 Lastly, you must prove that the party you intend to sue committed professional negligence by not adhering to the

 The Jacob Fuchsberg Law Firm’s New York construction accident attorneys have represented injured workers in and around New York City for many years.
 We can answer your questions about:

 - An object that fell on you or a family member

 - Rehabilitation and treatment

 - Whether you can return to work

-Based in New York City, the Jacob Fuchsberg Law Firm serves individuals and families of those injured in all five boroughs and throughout the tri-state area of New York, New Jersey, and Connecticut.
-Contact us for a free consultation with an experienced work injury lawyer.
-We welcome the opportunity to discuss your case with you.
-212.869.3500
+Based in New York City, the Jacob Fuchsberg Law Firm serves individuals and families of injured workers throughout all five boroughs and the tri-state area of New York, New Jersey, and Connecticut.
+If you or a loved one have been injured on a construction site contact us for a free consultation or call 212.869.3500 to speak with an attorney about your legal options next steps.
+Let our family help yours.